Barnard College | Columbia University

 Barnard is a need-blind institution and meets full demonstrated need for all U.S. citizens and permanent residents who apply as first-year students.

-- 40 percent of students receive need-based financial aid
+- Almost 40% of students receive need-based aid from Barnard.

 More than 90 percent of students live in on-campus housing, and students entering as first years are guaranteed housing for all four years.

-- 45 percent of students identify as American Indian, Asian, Black/African-American, Hispanic, Native Hawaiian/Pacific Islander, and multiracial
+- 38 percent of domestic students identify as American Indian, Asian-American, Black/African-American, Hispanic/Latinx, Native Hawaiian/Pacific Islander, and/or multiracial

-- Nine percent international students, coming from 43 countries
+- 10 percent international students, coming from 58 countries

 Academic Degree Program and Centers

 Barnard offers Bachelor of Arts (A.B.) degree with more than 50 major areas of study.
 Students can also minor, double major, design their own majors, or pursue special degree programs in cooperation with Columbia University, The Juilliard School, List College of The Jewish Theological Seminary or the Manhattan School of Music.
 All students must participate in capstone projects or the writing of a final thesis, synthesizing theories and ideas while exploring their own original arguments.
-The top five majors are:
+The top ten majors for the Class of 2018 are:

 - Political Science